-You can attach wired speakers to your computer by connecting them to USB ports (or the audio-out jack) on your computer or on a docking station.
+You can attach wired speakers to your computer by connecting them to a USB port or to the audio-out (headphone) jack on your computer or on a docking station.

 To connect wireless speakers to your computer, follow the device manufacturer's instructions.
-To connect high-definition speakers to the computer, see Setting up HDMI audio on page 23.
-Before connecting audio devices, be sure to adjust the volume.
+To connect high-definition speakers to the computer, see Setting up HDMI audio on page 19.
+Before connecting speakers, adjust the volume.